Planet and Satellites are two astronomical bodies with many fundamental differences between them

 Satellite |

-As per modern definitions, any astronomical body orbiting a star can be classified as a planet | Satellites both natural and artificial, orbit relatively close to planets or any other celestial body with a relatively bigger mass. |
+As per modern definitions, an astronomical body orbiting a star can be classified as a planet. | Satellites both natural and artificial, orbit relatively close to planets or any other celestial body with a somewhat bigger mass. |

-The axial tilt of the planet is at an angle to the plane of their star’s equators.
-This causes the amount of light received in the hemisphere to vary throughout its span of rotation | Satellites orbiting relatively close to the planets on uninclined circular orbits are thought to have been formed out of a collision between two astronomical bodies |
+The planet’s axial tilt is at an angle to the plane of its star’s equator.
+This causes the amount of light received in the hemisphere to vary throughout its span of rotation. | Satellites orbiting relatively close to the planets on uninclined circular orbits are thought to have been formed out of a collision between two astronomical bodies. |

-The term ‘planet’ is derived from the Greek word “planan” meaning “to wander”. | The term ‘satellite’ is derived from the Latin word ‘satelles’ meaning ‘to follow” or “to attend to” |
+The terms ‘planet’ is derived from the Greek word “planetes” meaning “wanderer”. | The term ‘satellite’ is derived from the Latin word ‘satelles’ meaning ‘to follow” or “to attend to.” |

-Planets rotate around the invisible axes through their centers.
-Most of the planets in the solar system orbit the sun | Natural Satellites in the Solar System are tidally locked to their respective planet, meaning that the same side of the natural satellite always faces its planet. |
+Planets rotate around the invisible axes through their centres.
+Most of the planets in the solar system orbit the sun. | Natural Satellites in the Solar System are tidally locked to their respective planet, meaning that the same side of the natural satellite always faces its planet. |

-The huge size of the planet is responsible for the domination of the gravitational force over the electromagnetic force.
-This results in hydrostatic equilibrium. | The mass of satellites will always be smaller from that of planets and they will be reliant upon the planet’s gravity for it to orbit. |
+The planet’s massive size is responsible for the domination of the gravitational force over the electromagnetic force.
+This results in hydrostatic equilibrium. | The mass of satellites will always be smaller than that of planets and will rely upon the planet’s gravity for it to orbit. |

-Examples of planets are Earth, Jupiter, Saturn, etc. | Examples of satellites are the Moon orbiting the Earth, Titan orbiting Saturn and Europa orbiting Jupiter |
+Examples of planets are Earth, Jupiter, Saturn, etc. | Examples of satellites are the Moon orbiting the Earth, Titan orbiting Saturn and Europa orbiting Jupiter. |

 - Science and Technology Notes for UPSC